CPK Insurance

 • Commercial auto liability in Mississippi has a minimum of $25,000/$50,000/$25,000, so movers should confirm every truck and service vehicle meets the required limits.

-• Mississippi requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for movers operating from yards, warehouses, or office space.
+• Most commercial leases in Mississippi require proof of general liability coverage, which matters for movers operating from yards, warehouses, or office space.

 • The Mississippi Insurance Department regulates business insurance in the state, so quote requests should align with carrier filings and state-compliant policy forms.